 Remove weeds, shells, debris or anything else that could restrict the flow of water and damage the cooling system or propulsion units.
 Clean as necessary.
-If any obstruction can not be removed, refer to an authorized Sea-Doo dealer for servicing.
+If any obstruction can not be removed, refer to an authorized SEA-DOO sport boat dealer for servicing.